 Our six communities are more than a place to eat and sleep; they are where students make friends, have fun and build the life skills essential to personal and academic success.
 We are dedicated to supporting student growth and development, and promoting healthy and balanced living.
 Our residents share experiences, history and traditions while developing lasting friendships, strong bonds and a community culture that sustain them through graduation and beyond.
 With our 200+ staff, students have 24/7 assistance and ample opportunity to connect, learn and grow.

 We are committed to providing a variety of housing options in order to meet the many needs and interests of our students.
-We offer Gender-inclusive, Chemical-free, Break, Quiet Living, Transfer and Graduate housing options.
+We offer Gender-inclusive, Chemical-free, Break, Quiet Living and Transfer housing options.

 Corridor-style doubles: Each room houses two students, in College-in-the-Woods and Dickinson Health and Wellness, bathrooms are shared by floor; in Newing, each set of three rooms share a bathroom.